-At Solar we only work with the leading SIP providers in the UK - TalkTalk Business and Gamma, which we recommend to help you make the transition seamless.
+At Wavenet we only work with the leading SIP providers in the UK - which we recommend to help you make the transition seamless.

-TalkTalk Business offers reliable voice connectivity between your PBX and their network.
+Offering reliable voice connectivity between your PBX and their network.
 The benefits include increased flexibility, control, resiliency and reduced costs.
-A key aspect of TalkTalk’s SIP is that they provide global SIP on one network, billed by one company.
-This is unique in the market and attractive for large multinational enterprises.

 Here are the top 4 benefits of SIP over ISDN:

 There is not geographical location requirements for numbers and SIP permits out-of-area numbers to be used since your phone number is attached to an IP address instead of a physical telephone line.
 So, for instance a New York number may point to an office in London.
 Additionally, ISDN takes 6-8 weeks to implement, whereas SIP takes 24 hours to spin up and spin down.

 The bottom line is important for every business and with SIP savings are substantial.
 With ISDN your voice and data are on different lines, whereas with SIP you can reduce costs by having them on the same one.
 Also, SIP trunks can greatly reduce call charges including international calls and free calls between multiple sites and offices on the same network.

 You can calculate the cost savings of adopting SIP with Gamma’s SIP vs. ISDN cost calculator and see for yourself.